Review of Nelson's analysis of Bell's theorem: The relation between Bell's theorem and the Free Will theorem of Conway and Kochen

-On his article, Faris summarizes his proof of Bell's theorem as follows: \begin{quote}The logic of the proof is elementary but subtle, [...]
-The first part of the argument is the observation that when the two magnetic field gradients are taken in opposite direction, the results exactly coincide.
+For this reason, Nelson derived Bell's inequality from a model where the measurement devices are explicitely allowed to alter the outcomes of the experiment through random variables that depend on the settings of the detectors.
+Faris summarizes Nelson's proof of Bell's inequality, which he calls ``Bell's second theorem'', as follows: \begin{quote} The logic of the proof is elementary but subtle, {[}...{]} The first part of the argument is the observation that when the two magnetic field gradients are taken in opposite direction, the results exactly coincide.
 The deterministic passive locality assumption says that this implies that the randomness must have been introduced at the time the particles were prepared, since a later source of randomness would spoil the coincidence.
 Thus, with the magnetic field gradient in opposite direction, each spin result is determined by something that happened at the preparation stage.
 The spins may also be measured in the situation when the magnetic field gradient is not in the opposite direction to the magnetic field gradient for the other particle.
 According to active locality, the results of spin measurements should not depend on the direction used for the measurement of the other particle.
-Therefore, for the magnetic field gradients in arbitraty directions, the spin results for each particle are still determined by something that happened at the preparation stage.
+Therefore, for the magnetic field gradients in arbitrary directions, the spin results for each particle are still determined by something that happened at the preparation stage.
 So, the magnets are not responsible for the randomness, it must be intrinsic to the system of two particles.
 In case of magnetic field gradients that are not the same or opposite, the dependence is strong but not perfect.
 This dependence is entirely due to something that happened at the preparation stage.
-The magnet configurations do not affect the probabillities.
-In this situation, [ Eq. \ref{eq:noncont2} ] says that the dependence is strong enough so that there can't be an intrinsic overall outcome that determines the result of each measurement.\end{quote}
+The magnet configurations do not affect the probabilities.
+In this situation, Bell's first theorem says that the dependence is strong enough so that there can't be an intrinsic overall outcome that determines the result of each measurement. \end{quote} Hence, Bell's first theorem says that there can be no theory for the singlet state where the random variables that generate the outcomes do not depend in some way on the settings of the detectors.
+On the other hand, Bell's second theorem says that we have two options if these random variables do depend on the settings of the measurement devices: \begin{itemize} \item There may be theories for the singlet state where an event at preparation stage determines the outcomes at the detectors.
+In that case, active locality would have to be be violated.
+Then, the experimenters could either